-Our approach as a school is to consider attendance data weekly and to implement Attendance Management Plans (where appropriate) which allows us to tailor support.
+Our approach as a school is to continually monitor and review data and to implement Attendance Support Plans (where appropriate) which allows us to tailor support to each individual family.
+The school follows an escalation of attendance intervention plan based on set attendance target percentages.